Pharma & Healthcare

 1. Proliferation of counterfeit drugs

-The proliferation of fake or unregulated drugs is fuelled by a host of factors ranging from lack of a technological framework to distinguish genuine from fake drugs, high prices of genuinedrugs, and corruption.
+The proliferation of fake or unregulated drugs is fueled by a host of factors ranging from lack of a technological framework to distinguish genuine from fake drugs, high prices of genuine drugs, and corruption.
 A new report from WHO(World Health Organization) estimates that 10 percent of medical drugs in circulation in low and middle income earning countries are either low-grade or counterfeit.
 The same report notes that 35 percent of counterfeit drugs sold globally originates from India.
 The problem with fake drugs can have a very negative impact on global health, especially where regulation may be more relaxed.
 This includes a lot of poorer countries that are not able to afford well needed drugs but also communities in wealthier nations that are either uninsured, underinsured, or have financial challenges with affording needed drugs.

 According to International Policy Network (IPN), a Washington-based think tank in medical research, more than 700,000 people die each year due to fake malaria and tuberculosis medications.
 Current systems do not have the ability to capture important data from consumers that are able to help provide important information that could help regulators, insurance companies, researchers to better improve products.